frontendfreelancerdk/ff-modal/README.md

 ```

 ## Styling
 You can change default styles.
-That can be used to target the overlay
+That can be used to target a overlay, wrapper or cross.

 `styles.css` your global styles
 ```css